FilipAugustowski/CPSC354Blog/HaskellTutorial.md

     Now how does this subtr function work?
     If you look at the first two lines: subtr O n and subtr n O these are essentially saying: if we subtract any number great than 0 from 0 than we get 0 (there are no negatives with natural numbers) and we also have that if we subtract 0 from any number that is greater than 0 than we get that number.
     The third final line "subtr (S n) (S m) = subtr n m" is our recursive call.
-This is our recursive call, although you are just starting it is good to know for future reference that the function's input on a recursive call should continue to decrease over each call.
+Although you are just starting it is good to know for future reference that the function's input on a recursive call should continue to decrease over each call.
 What we are doing here is kind of a different way of doing subtraction than what one is used to.
 Instead of saying I take away 5 from 7, I am instead descreasing 5 and 7 by one each call by removing their leading S. As one can see the diffence between (S N) and n is that n is one less than (S N).
 Once one of our inputs into the subtr equation is 0 than we have our answer.